 1. Risk Triage

 Not all risks are created equal.
 SOX compliance benefits companies by giving them a starting point for asset analysis.
 SOX articulates expectations, so that organizations can predict the standard they will be held to.
-Understanding risks means being able to more effectively manage your controls.
+Understanding risks means being able to more effectively target your controls.
 The Information Systems Audit and Control Association (ISACA) explains,

 The most appropriate and effective way to define the right scope and the extent of testing for each Sarbanes-Oxley in-scope system is to perform a risk assessment focusing on the risks associated with Sarbanes-Oxley requirements and specific to ITGC.
 Risk assessment is not a new buzzword—everyone in today’s world talks about risk-based approach, risk assessments, etc., but few understand that for a risk assessment exercise to be successful, it is extremely important to identify whether the focus of risk assessment is confidentiality, integrity and/or availability, and then to define the risk criteria/parameters.

-Focused risk assessments mean understanding the entire landscape of the organization’s controls.
-By learning what areas do not need to be SOX compliant, the company can focus on shoring up the areas that are the greatest risk.
-In addition, by learning what areas apply to SOX and how they fit into the compliance profile, internal stakeholders gain insight into how various types of compliance overlap.
+Focused risk assessments mean understanding the landscape of the organization’s risk exposure and controls.
+By learning what areas do not need to be SOX compliant, the company can focus its efforts on the in-scope areas that are the greatest risk.
+In addition, by learning what areas are subject to SOX and how they fit into the compliance profile, internal stakeholders gain insight into how various types of compliance overlap.

 2. Control Structure Strengthening

-Sections 302 and 404 require the documentation of controls including operations manuals, personnel policies, and recorded control processes.
-With this kind of documentation required, many organizations may find the process overwhelming.
+Sections 302 and 404 require documentation of controls, including operations manuals, personnel policies, and recorded control processes.
+With this kind of documentation mandatory, many organizations may find the process overwhelming.
 However, the steps needed to comply can be productive for the company.

-SOX compliance benefits around controls include better Control Awareness by Control owners.
-This means that how and why these controls are important and where they fit into the big picture is more transparent.
-When auditors and management focus on internal controls through a SOX assessment, the control owners quickly become more aware of how important their activities are to the financial success of the organization.
-Additional scrutiny provided by a SOX assessment directs its participants to put forth even more effort to ensure that activities important to financial reporting are well-executed and well-controlled.
+One benefit of SOX compliance is better control awareness; how these controls fit into the big picture becomes more transparent.
+When auditors and management focus on internal controls through a SOX assessment, the organization quickly become more aware of how important control activities are to the financial success of the organization.
+The additional scrutiny that comes through a SOX assessment prompts participants to put forth even more effort to ensure that activities important to financial reporting are well-executed.

-Often businesses grow organically.
-This can mean that staff changes leading to control changes may occur that cause problems as the company matures.
-Organizations that prioritize compliance sooner experience SOX compliance benefits even smaller organizations at an early stage.
+As businesses grow, organic changes can affect controls as the company matures.
+Organizations that prioritize compliance sooner experience SOX compliance benefits at an earlier stage.
 In 2006, The Harvard Business Review’s writers Stephen Wagner and Lee Dittmar wrote,

 PepsiCo has also benefited from updating its documentation processes.
 In the course of making these updates, the company determined that inadequate controls existed for pension accounting, a complex process that depends not only on the internal compensation and benefits group but on external actuaries and asset custodians.
 Lardieri says with dismay, “A lot of steps we assumed were being taken—account reconciliations and interest calculations and data integrity checks—actually weren’t.”

-For larger organizations just starting the process, SOX compliance benefits may be surprising.
-However, as SOX compliance has progressed since 2006, the issue today more often falls to the manner through which that documentation is done.
-For those using spreadsheets to document their SOX compliance, information may end up being scattered across an organization.
-Automated tools provide a single location for the documentation providing the necessary visibility to ensure that all stakeholders are aware of controls.
+The process may also highlight inefficiencies in how documentation is generated and stored.
+For those using spreadsheets to document their SOX compliance, information may end up scattered across an organization.
+Automated tools provide a single location for the documentation, providing the necessary artifacts to demonstrate controls.

 3. Better Audits

-While better audits feels vague, the term encompasses many different aspects of the the audit process.
+While “better audits” is imprecise, the description’s vagueness encompasses many different aspects of the audit process.
 The 2016 Protiviti Sarbanes-Oxley Compliance Survey research noted that

-- For a strong majority of public companies (85percent), either the audit committee or executive management is the executive sponsor for SOX compliance efforts.
-The audit committee should be responsible for the broad overview of the organization’s risk management, under which SOX compliance falls.
-Executive management is speci cally responsible for the accuracy and completeness of the organization’s internal control over financial reporting – a key component of the SOX requirements.
-Therefore, it makes sense that executive sponsorship falls under one of these bodies, particularly within a public company.
+- For a strong majority of public companies (85 percent), either the audit committee or executive management is the executive sponsor for SOX compliance efforts.
+The audit committee is responsible for the broad overview of the organization’s risk management, under which SOX compliance falls.
+Executive management is specifically responsible for the accuracy and completeness of the organization’s internal control over financial reporting – a key component of the SOX requirements.
+Therefore, it makes sense that executive sponsorship falls under one of these bodies.